|Download Quant Power Book (800+ Pages)||Free Download Now|

 - Future perfect continuous (Will have been+Present participle):

-This is rarely used in actual practice.
+This tense is hardly used in our practical life.
 It is used either to show a period of time before something will occur in the future or to establish a cause and effect relationship.

 E.g. Derek will be exhausted by the time he makes his million because he will have been managing two companies by himself for over three years.